mrsiesta/reddit_music_collector/README.md

 Configuration
 =============
+> **Must have python3 installed**
 * Install requirements:
-- Python3 Interpreter should be installed on your system

 ```
 pip3 install pip-tools
 pip-compile requirements.in
 pip3 install -r requirements.txt
 ```

+---

+**Setup a reddit application to use the reddit API**
 * [Create a reddit application for your user](https://www.reddit.com/prefs/apps/)
   - Scroll to the bottom of the page and click "are you a developer? create an app..."

-* Setup praw.ini
+  - Fill out the form for your new app
+  - Use the data from the created app for your `praw.ini` file

+---

+**Setup praw.ini**
- - create a file called praw.ini in the root directory using the following template:
+ - create a file called `praw.ini` in this directory using the following template:
 ```buildoutcfg
 [DEFAULT]
 # A boolean to indicate whether or not to check for package updates.